SAVE DARFUR COALITION

 Event Description:

 Abu Asal Abu Asal is a published Arabic-language novelist from Western Darfur now living in Massachusetts.
-Before making his way to the United States, Abu Asal was arrested and beaten by the Sudanese government for protesting the mistreatment of Darfuris, and was eventually forced to flee Sudan.
+Before making his way to the United States, Abu Asal was arrested and beaten by the Sudanese government for protesting the mistreatment of Darfuris and was eventually forced to flee Sudan.

-Voices from Darfur features speakers as well as a short documentary film.
-Attendees will leave the event empowered to take action to stop the genocide.
+Attendees left the event empowered to take action to stop the genocide.

 “While those committing the genocide represent the very worst of our society, these students selflessly represent the very best of our country, our society, and the Save Darfur movement.”